devplayer0/fyp/report.md

 Since the Perfgrade platform is written in Python, a language with object-oriented features, each of the step `type`s is implemented as a class inheriting from a base `Step`.
-This class defines a number of methods and defines some common behaviour, with the `run()` method needing to be implemented by all subclasses to provide an actual action to be taken. `close()` can be implemented to perform any cleanup when Perfgrade is shutting down.
+This class defines a number of methods and some common behaviour, with the `run()` method needing to be implemented by all subclasses to provide an actual action to be taken. `close()` can optionally be implemented to perform any required cleanup when Perfgrade is shutting down.

 Notably, `Step` provides `_eval_input()`, which is an internal method that traverses the `input` tree and evaluates any `!expr`-tagged values as